mlswg/mls-architecture/draft-ietf-mls-architecture.md

 policies applied to its own clients.
 Applications managing MLS clients can be configured to allow for specific group operations.
-On the one hand, an application could decide that a group administrator will be the only member to perform add and remove operations.
+On the one hand, an application could decide that a group administrator will be the only member to perform Add and Remove operations.
 On the other hand, in many settings such as open discussion forums, joining can be allowed for anyone.

 While MLS Application messages are always encrypted,